emrichmp/myFoodJournal-Frontend/README.md

 ### Project Explained
 Explain how project works

+You can also gain more of my insight and the process of this project here: https://emrichmp.medium.com/

 ### Contact Info
-If you have any questions about this app or want to contact me in general, please email me at emrichmp@gmail.com
+If you have any questions about this app or want to contact me in general, please email me at emrichmp@gmail.com.

 ### License
 Copyright 2021 Emrich-Michael Perrier